sharmaDeepti369/slate/source/index.html.md

 ```

-This end point creates a product for user.
+This end point gets a product for user.

 ### HTTP Request